 This post is part of a virtual book tour organized by Goddess Fish Promotions.
-Jennifer will be awarding a $25.00 Amazon Gift Card to a randomly drawn commenter during the tour.
-Click on the tour banner to seen the other stops on the tour.
+Stacy will award a $50 Barnes and Noble GC to one winner, and a signed ARC of An Intimate Murder (US only) to two randomly drawn winners via rafflecopter.
+Click on the tour banner to see the other stops on the tour.

 Enjoy an excerpt:

 I locked eyes with her and wished, not for the first time in my life, that I had telekinetic abilities.
 If I had, I could mentally disembowel Jane Katts.
 That’s probably why God never blessed me with that particular gift.

 “Hello Detective.”
 Jane Katts’ tone was overly pleasant.
 She must have trumped me in some way and now she’s was just waiting for me to concede the trick.

 “Close the door behind you, O’Brien.”
 The chief rocked back in his chair and smiled.

 There was nothing in his smile except pleasantry, which made me more nervous than the one Jane Katts had given me.
 A broad smile was so alien on the Chief’s face that I was certain that Jane Katts had managed to pull a switcheroo and replace the chief with a pod person of her own design; one who is not hard-edged and sand-papery as I have come to expect but instead soft, with as much grit as a nail file.

 “I’m afraid there’s not enough chairs so one of you will have to stand.”
 The smiley version of our chief of police said.

 I braced my feet a shoulder width apart and crossed my arms over my chest, I preferred to stand for whatever nasty surprise Jane Katts had in store for me.